American Folk Song · Circle Game · Grades K–3

 But a great deal of good, I know.

-Solo singing (Grades 1–3): After playing the game many times, the center child can sing Verse 2 as a solo — "Now put on these mittens, they'll keep your hands warm, and then shake my hand it will do you no harm."
-The rest of the class joins in on the final lines.
-This is a natural, game-embedded context for solo singing.
+Solo singing (grades 1–3): After playing the game several times, the child in the center can sing verse 2 as a solo — "now put on these mittens, they'll keep your hands warm, and then shake my hand, it will do you no harm" — while putting the mittens on the chosen child and shaking their hand.
+This is a low-pressure first solo singing opportunity because the child has something to do with their hands the entire time.

 About this song